 The Federal Pell Grant Program is a grant program funded by the federal government.
-The Student Aid Reports (SARs) from the processing center tell the MTI

-Financial Aid Office whether or not you qualify for this grant, and, if so, for how much.
-Awards are from \$555 to \$5550, depending upon the annual federal government funding of the program.
+The Student Aid Reports (SARs) from the processing center tell the MTI Financial Aid Office whether or not you qualify for this grant, and, if so, for how much.
+Award amounts are prorated based upon need calculation from the FAFSA information and enrollment status.